dmotts/yt-to-cloud-uploader/README.md

 ## Let's Connect 🤝

-<p> If you liked this project and would like see more features or show your support.</p>
+<p> If you liked this project and would like to see more features or show your support.</p>
 Feel free to reach out to the developer(s) and give this project a ⭐!